Skip to main content

 • Project Life is the expected life of the project

 Net emissions are the total emissions that are released into the atmosphere after taking into account both avoided and induced emissions.
-Net emissions can be calculated by subtracting the avoided emissions from the induced emissions.
-It represents the impact of a company's actions on the environment.
+Net emissions are calculated by subtracting the avoided emissions from the induced emissions.

 Reporting

 To display avoided, induced, and net emissions, you can use a variety of methods, including tables, charts, and graphs.
-The World Business Council for Sustainable Development [2] published guidelines on how to report avoided emissions.
+The World Business Council for Sustainable Development [1] and the Net Zero Initiative [2] published guidelines on how to report avoided emissions.
 A summary:

 1. Clear Separation: Avoided emissions must be distinctly reported from other metrics such as GHG inventory footprints, carbon sinks, and financial contributions to ensure transparency and accuracy.

-3. Comprehensive Disclosure: Complete and transparent reporting is crucial, requiring companies to disclose details about the life cycle GHG emissions of solutions, the approach used for quantification, verification status, and potential negative side effects or rebound effects, along with actions taken to mitigate them.
+2. Comprehensive Disclosure: Complete and transparent reporting is crucial, requiring companies to disclose details about the life cycle GHG emissions of solutions, the approach used for quantification, verification status, and potential negative side effects or rebound effects, along with actions taken to mitigate them.
+The more extensive the information provided, the more you allow stakeholders to make sustainable decisions.
+[3]

 Sources